Bachelor of Pharmacy

 Opportunity for Interprofessional Learning

-The programme offers students with invaluable opportunities of interprofessional learning throughout the four-year curriculum, including health research project (HRP), patient care project (PCP) and interprofessional education and collaborative practice (IPECP) with students from Medicine, Nursing and Chinese Medicine programmes.
-These interprofessional learning activities will utilise the expertise of students from different backgrounds and foster cooperation between different healthcare professionals in the future.
+The programme offers students invaluable opportunities for interprofessional learning throughout the four-year curriculum, including a patient care project (PCP) and interprofessional education as well as a collaborative practice (IPECP) with students from the Medicine, Nursing and Chinese Medicine programmes.
+These interprofessional learning activities will utilise the expertise of students from diverse backgrounds and foster teamwork, cooperation, and communication between different healthcare professionals in the future.

 Programme Structure